 OKRs for project’s manager can be the different parts of the projects he’s working on or the KPIs the project has to meet/things the project has to accomplish.

-Using an OKR system like Weekdone can also be quite beneficial for helping keep track of your OKRs especially if you are using a project management system like Jira or Asana.
+Using OKR software like Weekdone can also be quite beneficial for helping keep track of your OKRs especially if you are using a project management system like Jira or Asana.
 The big difference between project/task management tools is the level of granularity between these items and the enhanced visibility that Weekdone adds.
 Try it out for free.